Puzzlout/Portal/README.md

 ## Setup in Netlify

-Set the command `gulp` in the deploy settings.
+- Set the command `gulp` in the deploy settings.
+- Add the environment variable `FONTAWESOME_NPM_AUTH_TOKEN` with the token value.